shimonpi/AppliedCFD_Tutorials/Tutorial_2/Tutorial_2_3/README.md

 Press <kbd> Ctrl+C </kbd> to exit the log viewer once the simulation completes.

-To visualize the residuals and ensure convergence, process the "log" file using "foamLog":
+To visualize the residuals and ensure convergence, process the 'log' file using 'foamLog':

 ```bash
 foamLog log
 ```

-This command creates a directory named "logs" containing files for each quantity's residuals and other metrics.
+This command creates a directory named 'logs' containing files for each quantity's residuals and other metrics.

-For instructions on creating the 'Gnuplot' script to plot the residuals, refer to the residuals plotting section in the previous tutorial.
+For instructions on creating the Gnuplot script to plot the residuals, refer to the residuals plotting section in the previous tutorial.

 ## Post-Process Wall Shear Stress

-The "[foamPostProcess](https://doc.cfd.direct/openfoam/user-guide-v11/post-processing-functionality)" utility provides various post-processing functionalities to analyze simulation results.
+The `foamPostProcess` ([documentation](https://doc.cfd.direct/openfoam/user-guide-v11/post-processing-functionality)) utility provides various post-processing functionalities to analyze simulation results.
 Some common functionalities include:
 - Field data extraction: Extracting specific fields (e.g., velocity, pressure) at different locations or times.
 - Derived quantities: Calculating derived quantities like vorticity, shear stress, and turbulence quantities.
 - Data conversion: Converting data formats for compatibility with different visualization tools.